 The downside is you may have to sit in the trade for an extended period of time to see if the stock can actually exceed its previous high.

-- There are three basic tools which could help you assess morning gaps:
+There are three basic tools that could help you assess morning gaps: